-This special piece was a culmination of my studies in linear stereotomy at the Professional School of Practical Stereotomy, founded by Patrick Moore.
-What is stereotomy, you ask?
+This trestle was a culmination of my studies in linear stereotomy at the Professional School of Practical Stereotomy, founded by Patrick Moore.
+What is stereotomy?
 Learn more about it here.

 Stereotomy Trestle